 I’m a professor at a research university in the Midwest; I like long walks, reading science fiction, and knitting anything and everywhere.
 I aspire to be a great knitter and spinner; but most importantly when it comes to yarn, I’ve always said: “I can do that!”
 I hope this blog’s focus on DIY, How-to, and advice from the community of farmers, spinners, and knitters helps you feel the same way!

 In my bi-weekly podcast (which I began in 2016), you can learn alongside me as we share firsts, explore new techniques, and encouraging each other along the way.
-This year, I am teaching myself colorwork, steeking, top-down sweater construction, and breed-specific spinning.
+This year, I have been working on the Better Sweater Series–videos about garment construction and fit intended yo accompany our year-long Re-Make-Along Project.
 Won’t you join me?

 I love farm visits and meeting new people (and sheep!): if you are a fiber artist, a hand spinner, a shepherdess, a small flock owner, a mill operator, or a wool trader, I would love to feature your work on this site.
 Please get in touch using one of the methods listed below!